 Is performance affected?

 We paid special attention to ensuring no significant effect on performance.
-With proper regions configuration (so that you don't sand data across Atlantics and back) you can expect delay of no more than a few milliseconds.
+With proper regions configuration (so that you don't send data across The Atlantic Ocean and back) you can expect delay of no more than a few milliseconds.

 We achieve this by asynchronous implementation that starts relaying objects at the same time as they are being received, without waiting for the complete object to be transferred.